 It’s also important to be aware that leaseholders are only entitled to a statutory lease extension if they have owned the leasehold property for at least two years.
-Although you could try asking the vendor to start the lease extension process for you.
+You could try asking the vendor to start the lease extension process for you but you may wish to wait for the next stage of government reform.
 See our guide to lease extensions for more details on statutory lease extensions and informal lease extensions.

 What does my solicitor need to check on the lease?

 As well as checking the length of the remaining lease your solicitor or conveyancer should also make a number of enquiries about your lease to the landlord.
 These include: